DJSng-Toolkit/Toolbox/mc/versions/21/index.md

 > Versions past 1.21.4 may have degraded performance.
 > If you care about performance and efficiency, you should stay on 1.21.4 as long as possible.

+> [!NOTE]
+> LuxForge does not have many performance mods for 1.21.
+You should pick another modloader, such as NeoForge.

 | Version | Page |
 | --- | :---: |
 | 1.21.7-1.21.8 | [🔃 Actively maintained](7/index.md) |